gnarea/pyrecord/README.rst

 by a unique name.
 Depending on the nature of the data, records may be a superior alternative to dictionaries and instances of custom classes.

-**PyRecord** allows you to use records in Python v2.7 to v3.x and PyPy v2, and can be thought of as an improved *namedtuple*.
+**PyRecord** allows you to use records in CPython v2.7, CPython v3.3+, PyPy and PyPy v3, and can be thought of as an improved *namedtuple*.

 The documentation is available at https://pythonhosted.org/pyrecord/